Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Introduction

-According to the research \citep{muratori2017potentials} conducted by the National Renewable Energy Laboratory based on data collected from in-car devices, 65\% of the miles travelled by trucks could be platooned, resulting in a 4\% reduction in total truck fuel consumption.
+According to the research \cite{muratori2017potentials} conducted by the National Renewable Energy Laboratory based on data collected from in-car devices, 65\% of the miles travelled by trucks could be platooned, resulting in a 4\% reduction in total truck fuel consumption.
 The fuel saving factor is impacted by the inter-vehicle distance, the position of the vehicle within the platoon and the travel speed.
-A recent research \citep{McAuliffe2018influence} shows that the middle truck in a platoon saved the most at shorter gaps, while the trailing truck saves the most at longer gaps.
-Results demonstrated a wide range of fuel savings -- with the lead vehicle saving up to 10\% at the closest separation distances, the middle vehicle saving up to 17\%, and the trailing vehicle saving up to 13\%.
+Results demonstrated a wide range of fuel savings \cite{McAuliffe2018influence} -- with the lead vehicle saving up to 10\% at the closest separation distances, the middle vehicle saving up to 17\%, and the trailing vehicle saving up to 13\%.
 On average the lead truck demonstrated fuel saving up to 5.3\% and the trailing truck saved up to 9.7\%.
-While platooning improved fuel economy at all speeds, travel at 55 mph resulted in the best overall miles per gallon.
-See references \citep{2014-eff-platn-fuel-speed-dist-mass,McAuliffe2018influence} for more details.
+While platooning improved fuel economy at all speeds, travel at 55 mph resulted in the best overall miles per gallon, referring to \cite{2014-eff-platn-fuel-speed-dist-mass,McAuliffe2018influence}.
 Innovative hardwares and technologies are needed to enable platoon formation, splitting and maintenance with safety.
-According to Peloton Technology \citep{pelotonTech}, a pioneer company in the industry of connected vehicle technology, in-car devices for platooning consists of the following five major components: platooning control unit, wireless communication system, radar-based collision mitigation, driver controls and system display.
-The platooning control unit contains microprocessors, memory, radios, and environmental control logic that interfaces with truck control logic to support platooning.
-The wireless communication system contains GPS, DSRC, Cellular and Wi-Fi antennae to enable vehicle-to-vehicle (V2V) communications, cloud communication, truck positioning and gap control between platooning trucks.
-A radar mounted to the front bumper of every truck constantly monitors the road ahead and engages the brakes faster than a human driver when necessary.
-Driver controls are mainly toggle and rotary switches used to start or end a platoon and to adjust settings such as trailer configuration.
-The system display is used to view platooning opportunities, system status, and video transmission.
-The following truck can see the lead truck view captured by the forward-looking camera.
+According to Peloton Technology \cite{pelotonTech}, a pioneer company in the industry of connected vehicle technology, in-car devices for platooning consists of the following five major components: platooning control unit, wireless communication system, radar-based collision mitigation, driver controls and system display.